logikevcoder/30-Simple-Javascript-Projects/README.md

   - A list of items is created
   - Click the checkboxes to cross out the list item in that row
   - Hold shift to click and cross out multiple boxes at the same time

+###
+8. Custom Video Player
+  - Contains all of the features of a standard browser video player
+  - Pressing the video feed itself pauses and unpauses the vidoe
+  - Contains bar to control forward and backward speeds
+  - Button to pause or play the video